cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

         metadata = {
             // set middleware version to default value
             MiddlewareVersion: defaultMiddlewareVersion,
-            // allow application to return its default version
+            // allow the application to return its default version
             AppVersion: "",
             }
         }